iverasp/-carlosfm_lm3886_amp/README.md

 ## LM3886 amplifier

 This PCB is for an LM3886 amplifier, based on schematics by Carlos.
+Pin 11 is removed to allow routing.

 ### Dimensions of parts